 Many items fight for my attention and it’s easy to get caught up in all the things that need to be done, and it’s easy sometimes to forget to enjoy the ride.

 I’ve been working on recognizing when I’m stretched too thin and when I need a break.

 Everything comes back to this one question:

-What do I need, right now, so I can continue to move forward?
+What do you need, right now, to continue moving forward?

 I’ll tell you, right about now, I either need more warmth and natural vitamin D (come on spring!) or more sleep.
 It’s like a never adjusted to Daylight Savings Time back in March.

-There are times when I feel full of energy and I’m motivated, like nothing and no one could stop me, and there are other times, like now, when I feel flat out exhausted and a bit deflated.
+There are times when I feel full of energy and I’m motivated, like nothing and no one could stop me.
+There are other times, like now, when I feel flat out exhausted and a bit deflated.
 And that’s when I need to adjust my own expectations and cut myself some slack (p.s. this is mainly a reminder for myself, but hey, if it works for you too, you have my permission to make it your own).